 The top four panes are for navigation.
 The first pane lists packages, the second classes, the third categories or groupings of methods, and finally in the last pane, methods2 themselves.

 The bottom pane is the source editor.
-To edit code, you use the top panes to navigate to them, and that changes the contents of the source editor.
+To edit code, you use the top panes to navigate to them, *There are more direct ways to navigate to particular methods, but that’s beyond the scope of this discussion. and that changes the contents of the source editor.
 There you make edits, and when you’re done, you can save those changes, and have them immediately applied to all instances of that class that are currently live in the system.

 That live editing is very powerful and unlocks new ways to write and debug software.
 For example, when writing new code, you can leave methods undefined, and when that code is executed, the environment will give you the option to then define it, and then continue running as though it was always there.
 There are no separate edit-compile-run steps, because they’re all combined into one tight loop.
 You edit code and save it, that compiles the code, and your program, i.e. the whole system, is already running so it takes effect immediately.